Sessions

 Discover what are sessions and how they work

-Sessions in provide a mechanism to track and manage user interactions over multiple requests.
+Sessions in BuckshotPlusPlus provide a mechanism to track and manage user interactions over multiple requests.
 They enable you to store and retrieve data specific to a user as they navigate through your application, ensuring a seamless and personalized user experience.

 How it works